This state has the worst air quality in the nation - News 12 Now

-The worst air quality in the United States is in California, a state known for its efforts raise environmental standards, cut greenhouse gas emissions and combat climate change.
+The worst air quality in the United States is in California, a state known for its efforts to raise environmental standards, cut greenhouse gas emissions, and combat climate change.

 California has the highest ozone levels of any state, according to the American Lung Association’s “State of the Air 2017” report on air pollution, which analyzed counties across the country based on levels of ozone and particle pollution.